adrisongomez/biu-thesis/README.md

 K6 is an open source tool which can be use to generate fake traffic to an API and generate reports like avg, min, med, max, p[90], p[95].
 So it's a benchmarking tool for services

-## TODO

-- [ ] Instrument the app using Gotel
-- [ ] Run grafana tempo
-- [ ] Run experiment with grafana tempo
-- [ ] Build my own collector with Neo4j
-- [ ] Build Query API where grafana can read a JSON for a given traceId and generate a node grafana and simple graphs